anlerandy/timerClass/README.md

 Can also be used to schedule a task using a `callback` as the runner instead of the termination function.

 This timer can be shared accross an app and manualy stopped.
 It prevents running similar task when using `setTimeout` in a `setInterval` fashion.
-Most importantly, the class can postponed the timeout if the task ping its wrapper: Timer.
+The class can also postpone the timeout if the task ping its wrapper: Timer.

 # Install